 Despite nearly constant discussion of “stimulus checks” throughout the pandemic, Congress and the Trump administration only agreed on two.
-The first, offering $1,200 checks to adults, with an additional $500 for children, was enacted in March of 2020 via the CARES Act.
-The second check provided $600 for adults and another $600 for children, and was authorized by the omnibus appropriations and stimulus bill enacted at the end of December.
+The first, offering $1,200 checks to adults with an additional $500 for children, was enacted in March of 2020 via the CARES Act.
+The second check provided $600 for adults and another $600 for children and was authorized by the omnibus appropriations and stimulus bill enacted at the end of December.

-There are two reasons we are already talking about another package of stimulus legislation, and another round of stimulus checks, so soon.
+There are two reasons that we are already talking about another package of stimulus legislation, and another round of stimulus checks, so soon.
 Nearly all Democrats and even some Republicans thought the December legislation was inadequate in size and scope (there was not, for example, any aid to state and local governments, a major Democratic priority).
 Meanwhile, the pandemic’s winter surge reached frightening new levels, vaccine distribution needs a major boost, and the economy as reflected in the December and January jobs reports is looking anemic.

 Joe Biden has made it clear since before the election that he would favor a new and expanded stimulus package upon taking office.
 And that has particular significance in terms of direct stimulus payments.
 There was significant bipartisan support for making that second check $2,000 instead of $600.
 So the new Biden administration will try to “plus up” the second check to that level with a third $1,400 check.

 As his first and top priority, Biden is offering a new stimulus package he’s calling the American Rescue Plan.
 Its centerpiece is the aforementioned third stimulus check.
 The $1,400-per-person payments would be made to adults, children, and for the first time, adult dependents.
 So, as Intelligencer’s Eric Levitz explains, “a single mother who cares for a child and a disabled sibling would receive a $4,200 check.”